TianYu-00/PalworldServerManager/PlayerDataRecovery.md

 # Player Data Recovery For Dedicated Server
 Palworld SteamCMD flags set by the developers will have some files be wiped by SteamCMD during update, which has led to a player data wipe for my server.

-And here is how I recovered my player data from a data wipe after updating the game from `v0.1.3.0` to `v0.1.4.0`.
+And here is how I recovered ALL of my player data from a data wipe after updating the game from `v0.1.3.0` to `v0.1.4.0`.
 It will be great if you have a backup of your `SaveGames` folder prior to the new update.
 If you dont and youre in a situation where you JUST updated and found out that the data got wiped, shut down the server and make a `SaveGames` backup right now.

 What you will need: